Lundy murders: Second trial

 In 2015 Lundy was tried a second time.
 The Crown case was led by Philip Morgan QC.
 The defence was led by David Hislop QC.
 The Crown made significant changes to the prosecution case against Lundy following the ruling of the Privy Council.
-They no longer claimed that Lundy made a 300km round trip from Petone to Palmerston North in less than three hours to commit the murders.
-Instead, they argued Lundy drove up to Palmerston North in the middle of the night after he had been with the prostitute.
+They no longer claimed that Lundy made a 300 km round trip from Petone to Palmerston North in less than three hours to commit the murders.
+Instead, police now alleged that Lundy drove to Petone in the early hours of Wednesday 30 August after the escort went home.

+Also, the Crown no longer relied on the testimony of the only 'witness', self-proclaimed psychic, Margaret Dance, either.
+She was not asked to testify at the second trial.